-"The twelve Jurats are elected by an electoral college, the States of Election, consisting of the Bailiff, 2 Law officers, the Jurats, 10 rectors, 20 Constables, 180 Douzeniers and 18 Deputies.
-They hold office for the life and sit in the States and serve in most administrative departments of the States.
+The twelve Jurats are elected by an electoral college, the States of Election, consisting of the Bailiff, 2 Law officers, the Jurats, 10 rectors, 20 Constables, 180 Douzeniers [parish representatives] and 18 Deputies [elected representatives].
+They hold office for life and sit in the [legislative assembly of Guernsey known as the] States and serve in most administrative departments of the States.
 Candidates for office must be British subjects.
-Roman Catholics, brewers and publicans are excluded; otherwise there are no restrictions."
+Roman Catholics, brewers and publicans are excluded; otherwise there are no restrictions.

-Jurats in Guernsey are now elected by the States of Election of the Island of Guernsey, which for this purpose consists of the Bailiff (who presides), the Jurats, the rectors or priests-in-charge, the deputies, 34 representatives of the Douzaines, HM Procureur and HM Comptroller (i.e. the Law Officers.)
+Jurats in Guernsey continue to be elected by the States of Election, but which now consists of the Bailiff (who presides), the Jurats, the rectors or priests-in-charge, the Deputies, 34 representatives of the Douzaines, HM Procureur and HM Comptroller (i.e. the Law Officers).
 In contrast to Jersey, therefore, the legal profession is not part of the electoral college.
 Voting is by secret ballot, and the elected Jurats must poll more than 50 per cent of the votes cast.
-Only one vacancy can be filled at any one time, and the quorum of the electoral college is 20.25 Every prospective candidate for the office of Jurat has to be nominated and seconded in writing by a Member of the States of Election or by a Douzenier.
+Only one vacancy can be filled at any one time, and the quorum of the electoral college is 20.
+Every prospective candidate for the office of Jurat has to be nominated and seconded in writing by a Member of the States of Election or by a Douzenier.